Definition

 • detects morphologic abnormalities in the spine

-• dynamic images assess for spinal instability
+• dynamic images assess spinal instability

 Dynamic DSA